 6 nights lodging (including sales tax and lodging tax).

-5 lunches, including farewell lunch
+5 dinners including farewell dinner

-All in-country land transportation and private driver expenses
+All in-country land transportation and private driver expenses (Monday-Friday)

 All entry fees to activities specified in itinerary